pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/CSC373/2016-11-26-np-complete-problems.md

 - Let columns of `A` be triples in 3D matching
 - Let rows of `A` be all matching items
-- Aij is 1 if the triple inclues the item
+- `Aij` is 1 if the triple includes the item
 - Choose a set of triples `X` to be 1 s.t. the resulting column is all 1 (i.e. all items chosen once)

 #### ZOE -> Subset Sum